-This dog carries two copies of D which does not result in the "dilution" or lightening of the black and yellow/red pigments that produce the dog's coat color.
-The base coat color of this dog will be primarily determined by the E, K, A, and B genes.
-This dog will pass on D to 100% of its offspring.
+This dog does not carry any copies of the d^1 , d^2 , or d^3 mutations and has a D locus genotype of D/D which does not result in the dilution or lightening of the pigments that produce the dog's coat color.
+This dog will pass one copy of D to 100% of its offspring and cannot produce d/d dogs.